 Early Origins of the Avary family

-Northumberland where they held a family seat from very ancient times.
-Rogerus filius Averary resided in the year 1166, and held manors and estates.
 One branch of the family was found in Egginton, Derbyshire from ancient times.
 "The church [of Egginton], an ancient structure with a nave, chancel, aisles, and a neat low tower, contains several monuments to the Every family, and has some remains of stained glass."

 Early History of the Avary family

 This web page shows only a small excerpt of our Avary research.
-Another 111 words (8 lines of text) covering the years 1275, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Avary History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 1275, 1588, 1526, 1548, 1596, 1766, 1664, 1654, 1643, 1679, 1679, 1620, 1700, 1653, 1696 and 1690 are included under the topic Early Avary History in all our PDF Extended History products and printed products wherever possible.

 Avary Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Avary has been recorded under many different variations, including Avery, Averie, Avary, Every, MacAvera and others.

 Early Notables of the Avary family (pre 1700)

-Another 70 words (5 lines of text) are included under the topic Early Avary Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Avary Notables in all our PDF Extended History products and printed products wherever possible.